apache/arrow/docs/source/format/FormatIntro.rst

 the same type.
 Consists of zero or more arrays, the “chunks”.

 .. note::
-   Chunked array is a concept specific to certain implementations such as Arrow C++ and PyArrow.
+   Chunked Array is a concept specific to certain implementations such as Arrow C++ and PyArrow.

 RecordBatch
 -----------